Regulatory actions for Dec. 13, 2023

 No Comments

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Adma, Blueprint, Candel, Defence, Gigagen, GSK, Humacyte, Pfizer, Henlius, Viracta.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Ion Beam, CMI, Life Molecular, Rapid Medical, Xpan.

 Briefs